Peter B. Rutledge

 Peter Bowman "Bo" Rutledge is an American legal scholar.
-He is the Herman E. Talmadge Chair of Law and the former dean of the University of Georgia School of Law.
-An attorney, academic, and a specialist in international business transactions, international dispute resolution, litigation, arbitration, and the U.S. Supreme Court, he served as a law clerk for Associate U.S. Supreme Court Justice Clarence Thomas in 1998.
+He is the Herman E. Talmadge Chair of Law and a former dean of the University of Georgia School of Law.
+He is a specialist in international business transactions, international dispute resolution, litigation, arbitration, and the U.S. Supreme Court.

 Professional career

-Rutledge received his undergraduate degree, magna cum laude and Phi Beta Kappa, from Harvard University and an M.Litt. in Applied Ethics from the University of Aberdeen on a Rotary International Ambassadorial Scholarship.
-He earned his J.D. degree with high honors from the University of Chicago Law School, where he was the Tony Patiño Scholar, served as Executive Editor of the University of Chicago Law Review, and was inducted into the Order of the Coif.
-He clerked for renowned feeder judge U.S. Court of Appeals Judge J. Harvie Wilkinson III in 1997.
-After clerking with Supreme Court Justice Thomas, Rutledge practiced law as an attorney at Wilmer Cutler Pickering Hale and Dorr and Freshfields Bruckhaus Deringer.
-While in practice he wrote and filed over thirty briefs and petitions in the Supreme Court of the United States, as well as over thirty-five briefs in federal appellate courts and state supreme courts, for corporations, industry associations, and individuals.
+Rutledge graduated from Harvard University with a bachelor's degree, magna cum laude, and earned an M.Litt. in applied ethics from the University of Aberdeen on a Rotary International scholarship.
+He then earned his J.D. degree with high honors from the University of Chicago Law School, where he was executive editor of the University of Chicago Law Review and inducted into the Order of the Coif.
+He served as a law clerk for Judge J. Harvie Wilkinson III of the United States Court of Appeals for the Fourth Circuit in 1997.
+He then clerked for Justice Clarence Thomas at the U.S. Supreme Court.

+Rutledge practiced law as an attorney at Wilmer Cutler Pickering Hale and Dorr and Freshfields Bruckhaus Deringer.
+He has filed more than 70 briefs and petitions in the Supreme Court of the United States and in other federal appellate courts and state supreme courts for corporations, industry associations, and individuals.
 In 2008, the United States Supreme Court appointed Rutledge as amicus curiae to brief and argue the case before the U. S. Supreme Court of Irrizary v.
 United States.
 He subsequently won the case, joining the ranks of a select few advocates who have successfully defended a judgment below when the government refused to do so.
 He also joined the John McCain's 2008 presidential campaign as a judicial advisory committee member.

 Teaching career

 In 2003, Rutledge accepted a teaching position as an associate professor of law at the Columbus School of Law at The Catholic University of America, and was chosen as Professor of the Year for four consecutive years.
 In 2008, he accepted a position as a tenured associate professor of law at the University of Georgia School of Law.
+There, he has won numerous teaching and service awards and honors.
 He served as the law school's Associate Dean for Faculty Development from 2013-2014, and was its Dean from January 1, 2015 to December 31, 2024.
 Rutledge teaches Civil Procedure, International Business Transactions and International Litigation and Arbitration.
 He has lectured at universities such as Oxford University and Cambridge University as well as teaching as a Fulbright Professor at the Institut für Zivilverfahrensrecht.
 Besides his teaching and writing, Rutledge is sought for legal advice and expertise on matters such as litigation, arbitration, the U.S. Supreme Court and international dispute resolution including appearing as an expert witness in both litigation and arbitration, and multiple times testifying before the U.S. Congress on pending legislation.